UBCSailbot/sailbot_workspace/docs/current/sailbot_workspace/reference/docs_site.md

 Read our [Markdown Reference Page](../../../reference/markdown.md){target=_blank} for the syntax supported by this site.

-### Delete Deployed Versions
+### Delete Docs Versions

 A version of the docs site is created when a PR is open, and is deleted when it is merged or closed.
-However, the CI that does this is very finnicky, so if 2 PR's are trying to update the site at the exact same time one might fail.
+However, the CI that does this is very finicky, so if 2 PR's are trying to update the site at the exact same time one might fail.

 This is especially annoying if this happens to be one that deletes a version, because this means that